Rules for a flat (these are “hard” rules; they cannot be broken)

 - Wave A is never a triangle.

-- Wave C is always an impulse or a diagonal triangle.
+- Wave C is always in five waves or a diagonal triangle.

 - Wave B always retraces at least 90 percent of wave A.

 Guidelines (guidelines can be broken but it’s rare that they are)